Gerard James Borg

 Gerard James Borg is a Maltese songwriter, author, and concept creator.
 He is well known for writing multiple songs that competed in the Eurovision Song Contest.

 Borg has written six of the Maltese entries for the annual Eurovision Song Contest with composer Philip Vella.
 Their song "7th Wonder" sung by Ira Losco gave Malta 2nd place in the contest.
 This was the first time Malta reached 2nd place and it is the country's best result in the contest so far, alongside the 2nd place earned by Chiara with the song "Angel" in 2005.
 Borg and Vella also penned the song "Reaching Higher" as the official theme for the 2003 Games of the Small States of Europe which were held in Malta that year.
 Some of their compositions have also done well in foreign charts.

 Borg has also co-written the song "Shine" which represented Russia in the 2014 Eurovision Song Contest and wrote songs for several national finals in other countries which include France, Norway, The Netherlands, Belgium, Greece, Iceland, Bulgaria, and Romania.

-Borg has also written blog-style articles for theTimes of Malta, and some of his fashion designs appeared on the German fashion publication Burda.
+Borg has also written blog-style articles for the Times of Malta, and been interviewed for the Maltese newspaper by journalist Ramona Depares.
+Some of his fashion designs appeared on the German fashion publication Burda.